iilab/openmentoring-content/en/topics/practice-1-emergencies/3-seized-devices/3-4-learn.md

 # Hidden stories of metadata
 Even if you use encryption tools for email or chat, the [metadata](en/topics/understand-4-digisec/3-metadata/1-intro.md) of who and when you were communicating exposed.
 [Securely Communicate](en/topics/understand-4-digisec/4-secure-communications) with your networks to let them know.
 <br>
+> Remove accounts that were linked to your device